 Go on a trail around Gatton Park and complete a variety of mathematical tasks to crack the secret code.
 All tasks relate to the surrounding environment and aim to give maths a 'real-life' feel.

-Work together as a team to follow the instructions and build a den to keep warm and dry.
+Can you work together as a team to build a den in the Serpentine Woods to keep warm and dry.
 Visit the finished dens to review the best design ideas and materials.
-Combine with ‘Woodland Habitat Explorer’ or ‘Shipwrecked Team Challenge’.

 Find out what eats what in food chains and food webs.
 Simulate population fluctuation and discover everything animals and plants need to survive with a range of games and activities.